TAUPE OF THE MORNING: the new neutral on the block

 SOUTH-FACING LIGHT OR AFTERNOON WESTERN SUNSHINE

-Rooms with southern or afternoon western sun can look AWFULLY roasty toasty; especially when painted an overly warm paint colour.
+Rooms with southern or afternoon western sun can look AWFULLY roasty toasty; especially when painted an overly warm paint color.
 If your room has one of these exposures and you DON’T want to overwhelm it with warmth, but ALSO aren’t a huge fan of gray, Taupe of the Morning can be a great happy medium.

 On the other hand, if you have a north-facing room and don’t want it to look even colder, Taupe of the Morning is a way to avoid beige and cream (if you aren’t a fan) while adding a passive warmth to your space.